TG Therapeutics Inc. (TGTX) Reveals an Earnings Mystery

-TG Therapeutics Inc. (NASDAQ:TGTX) went down by -5.36% from its latest closing price compared to the recent 1-year high of $20.69.
-The company’s stock price has collected 2.53% of gains in the last five trading sessions.
+TG Therapeutics Inc. (NASDAQ:TGTX) went up by 22.93% from its latest closing price compared to the recent 1-year high of $20.69.
+The company’s stock price has collected 17.78% of gains in the last five trading sessions.

 Is It Worth Investing in TG Therapeutics Inc. (NASDAQ :TGTX) Right Now?